List of Judge Dredd characters: Efil Drago San

 Created by Dave Stone, Efil Drago San is a notorious and bloodthirsty crime lord.
 He was born on Puerto Luminae, a lunar colony that refused to buy into the Justice System and faced a heavy trade embargo as a consequence – as a result, starvation and poverty ensued and Drago San ended up developing a taste for killing.
 He used to operate as a crime lord in Brit-Cit, where he controlled many corrupt high-ranking Judges and developed a nemesis in Detective-Judge Armitage.
 Armitage crippled him, forcing him to use a hoverpod to remain mobile; in revenge, Drago San murdered the Judge's wife.
 Afterwards, they operated under a principle that if Armitage ever harmed Drago San, a large number of innocent people would be killed in response.

 In the Big Finish 2000 AD audio dramas, Drago San fled to Mega-City One and ran afoul of Judge Dredd after setting up the ultraviolent snuff sport The Killing Zone.
 Following this, he fled off-world but was finally apprehended in the Boranos System by Dredd.
 Due to the global nature of his crimes, in the book Psykogeddon he was put on trial – but he escaped, killing Brit-Cit's Star Chamber ruling body as he went, and his whereabouts are unknown.
 He has operations in Brit-Cit still, run by an agent called Ms Frobisher, as shown in Megazine #269.

 In the audio CDs, Drago San is voiced by Stephen Greif.

 Grice

+First appearance: 2000 AD #706 (1990).
+Created by John Wagner and Steve Dillon.

 Judge Grice was a street judge who conspired to assassinate Judge Dredd in order to prevent the 2113 referendum about the future of the Justice Department.
 He was arrested and sentenced to 20 years in the penal colony on Titan, but two years later – in his own series, Purgatory – he escaped.
 He attacked Mega-City One and killed millions with a weaponised virus before Dredd killed him.

 Hester Hyman

+First appearance: 2000 AD #460 (1986).
+Created by John Wagner, Alan Grant, and John Higgins.

 Hester Hyman was an ordinary wife and mother who became so despairing of life under the tyranny of the Judges that she turned to terrorism to raise publicity for the cause of democratic reform.
 Her death at Dredd's hands spurred many ordinary citizens to campaign for democracy.